School History

 A New Era

 In 2022, Mr Lars Fox was appointed as the first male Head of Burgess Hill Girls.
-Having spent his whole teaching career in the sector, Mr Fox is a passionate supporter of all-girls education and aims to ensure Burgess Hill Girls continues to empower its students through an excellent and innovative academic programme and all the self-belief and soft skills they will need to achieve their dreams and aspirations.
+Having spent his whole teaching career in the sector, Mr Fox aimed to ensure Burgess Hill Girls continued to empower its students through an excellent and innovative academic programme and all the self-belief and soft skills they will need to achieve their dreams and aspirations.